zhenyuliu-hunnu/astro-theme-retypeset/src/content/posts/Markdown Style Guide-en.md

 abbrlink: markdown-style-guide
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Retypeset.
+Here are some basic Markdown syntax examples and their stylistic effects in Retypeset.

 ## Headings